SAS Technical Support and Policies

-*For problems that are assigned to a Technical Support consultant, initial follow-up is defined as the time between when the problem is initially reported and the specialist contacts the customer.
-For problems that require further research by the consultant who initially received the problem, initial follow-up is defined as the time between the initial contact with the consultant and a follow-up call.
+*For support requests that are assigned to a Technical Support team member, initial follow-up is defined as the time between when the request is initially submitted and the team member contacts the customer.
+For support requests that require further research by the team member who initially received the request, initial follow-up is defined as the time between the initial contact with the team member and a follow-up call.

 **Follow-up as agreed upon by Customer Management and SAS Technical Support Management

-***Does not include weekend or other non-business days
+***Does not include weekends or other non-business days

-Priorities are assigned to problems that are reported via the web or email, based on the guidelines shown in the table above.
-All problems that are reported electronically receive an immediate, automated email confirmation and a problem tracking number.
-A Technical Support consultant will respond to the customer who reported the problem by telephone or email within 24 hours, with the exception of problems that are reported on weekends and holidays.
-Because SAS cannot guarantee less than 24-hour response for problems that are tracked electronically, you should report Severity 1 or 2 problems by telephone.
+Severities are assigned to support requests that are reported via the web or email based on the guidelines shown in the table above.
+All requests that are submitted electronically receive an immediate, automated email confirmation and a tracking number.
+A Technical Support team member will respond to the customer who submitted the request by telephone or email within 24 hours, with the exception of requests that are submitted on weekends and holidays.
+Because SAS cannot guarantee less than 24-hour response for requests that are tracked electronically, customers should report Severity 1 or 2 problems by telephone.

-If the standard support process does not produce the desired results, or if the problem has changed in priority, you can escalate the problem as follows.
+If the standard support process does not produce the desired results, or if the request has changed in severity, customers can escalate the request as follows.

-- Contact the Technical Support consultant who is working on your problem and request that the priority of the problem be escalated.
+- Contact the Technical Support team member who is working on the request and ask that the severity be escalated.

-Because of the complex nature of software development and operating environments, SAS cannot guarantee the time that it will take to resolve a problem.
-In addition, our response times might be affected if we do not receive the requested information and/or we are not allowed remote access to your relevant network(s) or system(s), as applicable.
-SAS endeavors to resolve problems as expeditiously as possible.
+Because of the complex nature of software development and operating environments, SAS cannot guarantee the amount of time that it will take to address a support request.
+In addition, response times might be affected if SAS Technical Support does not receive the requested information and/or is not allowed remote access to the relevant network(s) or system(s), as applicable.
+SAS endeavors to address support requests as expeditiously as possible.

-A problem is archived upon mutual agreement between the consultant who is responsible for the problem and the customer who reported the problem.
-If the consultant is awaiting further information from the customer, the consultant makes at least one attempt either by telephone or email to contact the customer within a few business days.
-During this contact, the consultant communicates a timeline for archiving the problem if further information is not provided.
+A support request is archived upon mutual agreement between the team member who is responsible for the request and the customer who submitted the request.
+If the team member is awaiting further information from the customer, the team member makes at least one attempt either by telephone or email to contact the customer within a few business days.
+During this contact, the team member communicates a time line for archiving the support request if further information is not provided.

-Information is not lost when a problem is archived.
-In the future, if you need to discuss the specific problem that is documented in an archived tracking entry for any reason, a new problem will be opened with a new tracking number, and all information from the archived entry will be copied into the new tracking entry.
+Information is not lost when a support request is archived.
+Data is handled in accordance with the SAS Privacy Statement.
+In the future, if customers need to discuss the specific request that is documented in an archived track for any reason, a new track will be opened with a new tracking number, and all information from the archived track will be copied into the new track.

-Under certain circumstances, SAS Technical Support staff use remote support sessions to troubleshoot and diagnose reported issues.
-In such a situation, we will initiate the remote session and provide connection instructions.
+Under certain circumstances, SAS Technical Support team members use remote support sessions to troubleshoot and diagnose submitted support requests.
+In such a situation, SAS Technical Support will, with the customer's agreement, initiate the remote session and provide connection instructions.
 Parameters defining the length, audience, and goals of a remote support session are jointly agreed upon before the remote session is initiated.

 Remote support is not appropriate for all technical-support tracks and is used only for the types of services described in the General Support Services section.

-In some instances, SAS software is supported on an operating system, a Java application server, a Java Development Kit (JDK), or a Java Runtime Environment (JRE) level, even though the third-party vendor of that software has withdrawn support.
-When SAS can no longer provide updates to such components, the company reserves the right to move affected products to Limited Support.
+In some instances, SAS software is supported on an operating system, a Java application server, a Java Development Kit (JDK), a Java Runtime Environment (JRE) level, or a Kubernetes distribution even though the third-party vendor of that software has withdrawn support.
+When SAS can no longer provide updates to such components or receive updates to the component from the third-party vendor, SAS reserves the right to move affected products to Limited Support.